 It works by paying a portion of your monthly payment toward the principal and another portion toward the interest of the loan.
 The amount you pay on your balance every month depends on how much you owe, how much interest it's accruing, what type of mortgage you have (fixed or variable), and how long you will have the loan.

 The amortization period of your mortgage is the time it takes to pay off your loan.
-It's typically between 20 and 30 years, with shorter terms being more expensive and requiring you to make more substantial payments.
-If you want a lower monthly payment and a long term, you'll have to sacrifice some benefits of an artificially low-interest rate by extending the amortization period.
+It's typically between 20 and 30 years, with shorter terms being more expensive month-to-month but saving you substantially in interest over the life of the loan.

 For example, let's say you're buying a $500,000 house and you're putting down $50,000 as a down payment.
 This means you'll be borrowing $450,000.
 If you have a fixed interest rate of 4.0% and a 25-year amortization period, your monthly mortgage payment would be around $2,371.
 Over the life of your loan, you would pay a total of $711,273 in principal and interest.